Skip to main content

 • Prioritize CPU-only worker groups over GPU worker groups.

-• Prioritize spot instance over on-demand.
+• Prioritize spot instances over on-demand.

 • Prioritize available instance types.